 Christine Northrup, M.D. describes these surges of extra adrenaline like withdrawals from a bank that helps you get through challenging times.
 If you draw from your account too often due to excessive and ongoing demands, you will be overdrawn and your adrenals will be overwhelmed.
 The hallmark symptoms of adrenal fatigue, irritability, brain fog, disrupted sleep, menopausal symptoms, weight gain, and memory problems.

-The lifestyle recommendations on page 3 are the most important factors in recovering from adrenal fatigue.
+The lifestyle recommendations listed above are the most important factors in recovering from adrenal fatigue.
 Be aware that recovery will depend on how long the adrenals have been pushed too far.
 Herbals such as Ashwaganda, Schisandra, Eleuthero, and Rhodiola can be tremendously supportive to the adrenal glands.
 Natural Factors AdrenaSense and Now Energy are formulations targeting adrenal health.

 All Eureka Market Education Guides are intended for educational purposes only.
-They are not intended to substitute for professional medical consultation and as such, do not diagnose, prescribe or offer personal medical advice.
+The guides are NOT intended to substitute for professional medical consultation and as such, do not diagnose, prescribe or offer personal medical advice.
 Always consult with your health care professional before taking supplements with prescription medications.